 We suggest a family day out to somewhere simple, like a park or the beach.
 Bring some toys for your little one, and spend the day basking in the glory of what you’ve created.

-For gift ideas, we’re strong believers in anything homemade.
+For fathers day gift ideas, we’re strong believers in anything homemade.
 You can do foot and hand paintings, or even buy a matching outfit for child and papa.

 Toddlers are keen to be involved in anything and everything, so if you can handle the chaos that’s coming, feel free to bring them in on the celebrations.
 Talk to them about the idea of Father’s Day (and Mother’s Day while you’re there) and why it’s important.
 Encourage them to have their own ideas about how they want to celebrate, or thank their dad for being the great guy that he is.
 Otherwise, make a list of some ideas you might have about how to celebrate, and have your toddler ‘own’ the day by choosing for themselves what they want to do.

 We suggest something that’s as active as your toddler is.
 Think of your partner’s favourite activities, and then plan the day accordingly.